Joe Andrews

-Joseph Daniel Andrews (born 14 February 2006) is a Welsh professional footballer who plays as a midfielder for club Peterborough United.
+Joseph Daniel Andrews (born 14 February 2006) is a Welsh professional footballer who plays as a midfielder for Enterprise National League South side Chesham United on loan from club Peterborough United.

 Club career

 Early and personal life

 Andrews was born in Wales, and began his career with Bradford Town, before joining Bath and Wiltshire Boys.
-He attended St Augustine's Catholic College in Trowbridge.
+He attended St Augustine's Catholic College in Trowbridge where his father, Matt, is a PE teacher.

 Youth career

 Andrews was part of the Southampton academy for 12 years, including call ups to the U23 side, before being released at the end of the 2023–24 season.

 Chippenham Town

 Upon his release from Southampton, Andrews joined Chippenham Town, then of the National League South.
 He quickly became a regular with the Bluebirds, gathering interest from Norwich City, Coventry City, Swansea City and Peterborough United.

 Peterborough United

 Andrews joined Peterborough United on 3 February 2025, citing the club's history of developing younger players as a main reason for signing on.
 He re-joined Chippenham on loan until the end of the season.

 Andrews was first called up to the senior squad on 30 April 2025, appearing on the bench during a 4–2 defeat to Mansfield Town.
 He would make his senior debut the same week, coming on as a late substitute for Jadel Katongo in a 2–1 defeat to Rotherham United.

+On 21 November 2025, Andrews joined National League North side Bedford Town on a one month loan.

+On 28 February 2026, Andrews joined National League side Brackley Town on a one month loan.

+On 14 August 2026, Andrews joined National League South side Chesham United on a one-month loan.